Focal Reducers f/3.3 and f/6.6 with native Meade f/10 LX200 telescope

 Native LX200GPS – 12 inch f/10, 20 second exposure

-The f/3.3 focal reducer is designed to be used with a small CCD imaging sensor (sold many years ago) and has a lot of vignetting and drop off near the edge of my crop sensor.
+The f/3.3 focal reducer is designed to be used with a small CCD imaging sensor (sold many years ago) and has a lot of vignetting and drop off near the edge of my crop sensor when used with only 50mm of backfocus (so little that I couldn’t include my electronic focuser in the optical path).
 Some of this could be resolved by calibrating the optical path with light frames, but I feel that the f/3.3 reducer is better for a smaller image sensor region in the center, so you don’t really get the full advantage of the 0.839 degree FOV.

-The f/6.6 focal reducer worked well with the crop sensor size and almost the entire 0.436 degree FOV was usable.
+The f/6.6 focal reducer worked well with the crop sensor size and almost the entire 0.436 degree FOV was usable, even with the camera attached to the end of the electronic focuser (~ 50 mm of backfocus).

 The native f/10 native focal ratio gives a relatively small 0.245 degree FOV, and a lot less light so you need higher ISO/Gain settings or longer exposure times, and is really better for planetary imaging than deep space objects astrophotography.